 Honda — close behind Toyota

 Honda's Civic, Accord, and CR-V average $400–$600 annually in repair costs.
-Parts are widely available, aftermarket support is excellent, and labor times are reasonable.
-The 1.5L turbocharged engine in newer Civics has had some oil dilution issues in cold climates — worth checking your specific year.
+Parts are widely available and aftermarket support is excellent.

 Mazda — the underrated choice